 The PM&R Sports Medicine Fellowship at Mayo Clinic Sports Medicine Center in downtown Minneapolis, Minnesota, is a one-year accredited program in primary care sports medicine.
-The fellowship is sponsored by Mayo Clinic Sports Medicine Center, which is a joint venture of the Department of Physical Medicine and Rehabilitation and the Department of Orthopedic Surgery.
+The fellowship is sponsored by Mayo Clinic Sports Medicine Center, which is a Division of the Department of Orthopedic Surgery.

 This fellowship involves the primary care of patients with sports, fitness, or recreational activity-related injuries that adversely affect their ability to participate in physical activity.
 As a fellow, you spend the majority of your time at Mayo Clinic Square Sports Medicine Center in Minneapolis, but also spend one day a week at Mayo Clinic's campus in Rochester, Minnesota.

-In addition to working in the Sports Medicine Center, other mandatory rotations include:
+In addition to working in the Sports Medicine Center, other required rotations include:

 - Pediatric Sports Medicine